Great snub dodecicosidodecahedron: Related polyhedra

 It shares its vertices and edges, as well as 20 of its triangular faces and all its pentagrammic faces, with the great dirhombicosidodecahedron, (although the latter has 60 edges not contained in the great snub dodecicosidodecahedron).
-It shares its other 60 triangular faces (and its pentagrammic faces again) with the great disnub dirhombidodecahedron.
+It shares its other 60 triangular faces (and its pentagrammic faces again) with the great disnub dirhombidodecahedron, alongside all its vertices as well.

+The convex hull is a non-uniform rhombicosidodecahedron with rectangles of length ratio 1:$\sqrt\phi$ (which can be decomposed into two Kepler triangles joined at the hypotenuse).

 The edges and triangular faces also occur in the compound of twenty octahedra.
 In addition, 20 of the triangular faces occur in one enantiomer of the compound of twenty tetrahemihexahedra, and the other 60 triangular faces occur in the other enantiomer.